 Various cheeses and cold cuts can also be a valid alternative to a second course.

 Monte Veronese is the most representative cheese from Verona.
 It is made with milk from free range cows.
 It comes fresh, medium aged or with very long maturation, up to 40 months.

 Cimbro, Verde Veja, Grana Padano and various cheeses aged in wine and marc complete the Veronese dairy range.

 Montagnana and Soave produce two excellent types of DOP prosciutto crudo (raw ham).
 The DOP mark is the denomination of origin and quality for non-wine food products.

 For those with a sweet tooth there is no shortage of proposals.
-The production of Verona is quite simple and linked to popular tradition.
+The production of Verona is quite simple, coming from popular tradition.

 In Verona was born Pandoro, one of the sweets that nowadays represent Christmas throughout Italy.